Stable image reconstruction using total variation minimization: Introduction

 We note that the use of total variation regularization in image processing predates the theory of compressed sensing.
-The seminal paper of Rudin, Osher, and Fatemi introduced total-variation regularization in imaging \cite{rudin1992nonlinear} and subsequently total-variation has become a regularizer of choice for image denoising, deblurring, impainting, and segmentation ~\cite{candes2002new,osher2003image,strong2003,chan2006total,chambolle2004}.
-For more details on the connections between total-variation minimization and wavelet frame-based methods in image analysis, we refer the reader to \cite{camreport}.
+The seminal paper of Rudin, Osher, and Fatemi introduced total variation regularization in imaging \cite{rudin1992nonlinear} and subsequently total variation has become a regularizer of choice for image denoising, deblurring, impainting, and segmentation ~\cite{candes2002new,osher2003image,strong2003,chan2006total,chambolle2004}.
+For more details on the connections between total variation minimization and wavelet frame-based methods in image analysis, we refer the reader to \cite{camreport}.